PDA Recommendations

 Even if the device can be unlocked, it won't matter much if there's no custom ROM and/or TWRP to apply it.
 You could technically use adb sideload, but it's not ideal, especially if you're flashing on the move & away from a PC.

-PDA Condition
+Cellphone Condition

-Advantages of getting an used PDA :
+Advantages of getting an used cellphone :

 - The device has been generally used & tested, meaning you're less likely to get a defective unit, aside from the defects caused by the ex-user & such.

-Disadvantages of getting an used PDA :
+Disadvantages of getting an used cellphone :

-- Warranty on used PDAs tend to be shorter & harder to claim (or even nonexistent)... if you're even able to claim one.
+- Warranty on used cellphones tend to be shorter & harder to claim (or even nonexistent)... if you're even able to claim one.
 But then again, whoever's visiting this site might have forgotten anything about warranty claiming, so there's that, I suppose...

 - Accessories (charger, case, screen protector) may not be included.

-Advantages of getting a brand-new PDA :
+Advantages of getting a brand-new cellphone :

 - Longer & easier warranty, in case you have unwanted defects (assuming you somehow manage to claim them, after all the BS thrown by the company to avoid granting you anything).